josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🦎_Normalisation_Of_Redomination/🌐_cia_scorpios_tia.md

 Wean if possible.
 Stop if the treatment is becoming the injury.

+A system without feedback is not disciplined.

+It is merely persistent.

+And persistence is not the same as care.

 Technocracy becomes dangerous when it forgets that people are not there to keep the machine stable.

 The machine is there to help people live.